H & M's online second-hand store Sellpy launches in 20 more countries | ExBulletin

 H & M’s online second-hand store Sellpy launches in 20 more countries

-STOCKHOLM, May 31 (Reuters) – Swedish second-hand online store Sellpy, majority owned by fashion giant H&M, said on Monday it would open in 20 other European countries, in a bet that demand for sustainable fashion will continue to grow.
+Swedish online second-hand store Sellpy, majority owned by fashion giant H&M (HMb.ST), announced on Monday that it will open in 20 other European countries, in a bet that demand for sustainable fashion will continue to grow. .

 The start-up manages the entire sales process, from collecting goods from vendors to photography, sales and shipping.
 The expansion will bring its number of markets to 24 after its launch in 2014 in Sweden.